-An investigation into vaping in Colorado by local NBC affiliate 9News, has revealed some frightening news.
+An investigation into vaping in Colorado by local NBC affiliate 9News has revealed some frightening news.
 A state-wide health survey shows that 27% of teenagers in Colorado vape.
-While use of traditional cigarettes has decreased among teens, vaping seems to be filling the hole that normal cigarettes has left behind.
+While the use of traditional cigarettes has decreased among teens, vaping seems to be filling the hole that normal cigarettes have left behind.

 Colorado Vaping Dangers